Why no one on your team wants to be a manager anymore—and how to change that

 The role of a people leader is hard, partly because HR has made it difficult, and partly because people are complicated and nuanced individuals.
 It’s time that we rethink and redesign the most important role in the company to be able to succeed and contribute in the new world of work.

-Amy Leschke-Kahle is vice president of performance acceleration at the Marcus Buckingham, an ADP Company, where she collaborates with clients to transform engagement, performance and leadership development based on the unique culture of each organization.
+Amy Leschke-Kahle is vice president of performance acceleration at the Marcus Buckingham Company, an ADP Company, where she collaborates with clients to transform engagement, performance and leadership development based on the unique culture of each organization.